geopm/geopm/service/docs/source/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each GEOPM Service interface that may be accessed by an unprivileged user is a threat vector.
-All input recieved from the user is validated to ensure no malicious or malformed data is used in any way that may result in a compromised or misconfigured system.
+All input received from the user is validated to ensure no malicious or malformed data is used in any way that may result in a compromised or misconfigured system.
 All output from these interfaces is vetted to ensure that the service does not